klyte-dev/MSMCRevamped/README.md

 # MSMCRevamped
-MSMC Revamped is a improved version of MSMC (credit original creator : MachineKillin check him out on github) It has a GUI I`ve added multithreading and made a functioning automarklost feature Anyone is free to use/modify/share my code.
+MSMC Revamped is a improved version of MSMC (credit original creator : MachineKillin check him out on github) It has a GUI I`ve added more efficient checking and made a functioning automarklost feature Anyone is free to use/modify/share my code.
 Enjoy!